Jean Tinguely: life and work (1925–1991)

 Le Cyclop is also a friendship sculpture in that it shows how essential personal relationships were both to Tinguely’s work and to his joint projects undertaken with friends.
 The design for the mirrored, one-eyed face was the work of Niki de Saint Phalle.
 Its long tongue, down which water flows into a basin, was originally conceived as a water chute.
 Tinguely also integrated a giant ball track and a sound-producing Méta-Harmonie.
 The ‘monster in the woods’ also features a railcar by Eva Aeppli recalling the Nazi instigated deportations, a Compression by César, a pinball machine by Bernhard Luginbühl, a room tilted through 90 degrees by Daniel Spoerri, as well as works by Arman, Jesús Rafael Soto, Larry Rivers, and others.
 Installed on the roof of the construction is a reflecting pool conceived as a Hommage à Yves Klein.
 And because Le Cyclop was equipped with a rudimentary kitchen and places to sleep, the artists were able to actually inhabit it for a while.

 Le Cyclop, a joint project and Gesamtkunstwerk financed by Tinguely himself, was actually completed only after his death in 1991.

 Pontus Hultén invited Jean Tinguely and Bernhard Luginbühl to create a giant sculpture for the opening of the Centre Georges Pompidou in Paris in 1977.
 The result was the Crocrodrome created in collaboration with Daniel Spoerri.
-Tinguely not only designed the body of the dragon, adding rods and wheels to lend it a spikey ‘back’, but he also integrated a ball track and neon writing to the piece.
+Tinguely not only designed the body of the dragon, adding rods and wheels to lend it a spiky ‘back’, but he also integrated a ball track and neon writing into the piece.

 large mechanisms from 1978